revunix/revRadio/README.md

 # Discord Radio Bot

 A simple Discord bot that streams radio stations in voice channels and updates its status with the current song title.
 This bot can join a voice channel, play a specified radio stream, adjust volume, and provide a custom help command for bot commands.
-It integrates with Discord Rich Presence to display the currently playing song.
+It integrates with Discord Rich Presence to display the currently playing song and features automatic recovery from disconnections.

 ## Features